yewin-mm/spring-boot-docker-compose-sample/README.md

   * If you don't use `docker-compose` file and if you use dockerfile only, you need to stop by `docker stop {container_id}` and for that case you need container id.
   * You can also use `docker stop {container_id}` command, but for that case, container will remain as stopped container (not remove), and it will take a bit space on docker.
   * `docker-compose down` don't need container id.
 It will remove your container and associated network also. (please note that, docker compose file will create default `network` for your application)
-  * So, that `down` option will clear your stopped container and application running network, and it's the good things to remove stopped/no use container.
+  * So, that `down` option will clear your stopped container and application running network, and it's the good thing to remove stopped/no use container.
   * So, that is one of the good approach using `docker-compose` file and `docker-compose down` keyword.

 * If you want to start or restart the application next time, you can start application easily with below command.